How to Collect Donations for Your Nonprofit through Crowd Funding

-Crowd funding (also called crowdsourcing) is a form of online fundraising that can benefit from the social networks you’ve developed for your nonprofit organization.
+You may find a needed source of donations for your nonprofit from crowdfunding.
+Crowd funding (also called crowdsourcing) is a form of online fundraising that can benefit from the social networks you’ve developed.
 Kickstarter and Indiegogo are two of the best-known crowd-funding sites.